galastrostats/general/git-tutorial/07-collaborating.md

 The Collaborator posts its comments and suggestions using GitHub interface.

 Now comments appear as a bubble in the commits summary.

+## Reverting a Commit

+Jennifer is collaborating on her Python script with her colleagues and realises her last commit to the group repository is wrong and wants to undo it.
+Jennifer needs to undo correctly so everyone in the group repository gets the correct change.  `git revert [wrong commit ID]` will make a new commit that undoes Jennifer's previous wrong commit.
+Therefore `git revert` is different than `git checkout [commit ID]` because `checkout` is for local changes not committed to the group repository.
+Below are the right steps and explanations for Jennifer to use `git revert`, what is the missing command?

+1. ________ # Look at the git history of the project to find the commit ID
+2. Copy the ID (the first few characters of the ID, e.g. 0b1d055).
+3. `git revert [commit ID]`
+4. Type in the new commit message.
+5. Save and close